Jurkat cells

 Jurkat cells are an immortalized line of human T lymphocyte cells that are used to study acute T cell leukemia, T cell signaling, and the expression of various chemokine receptors susceptible to viral entry, particularly HIV.
-Jurkat cells can produce interleukin 2, and are used in research involving the susceptibility of cancers to drugs and radiation.
+Jurkat cells can, upon stimulation by phytohaemagglutinin (PHA) or other stimulants such as phorbol 12-myristate 13-acetate (PMA or simply phorbol), express interleukin 2, and are used in research involving the susceptibility of cancers to drugs and radiation.
+However in the general case chronic phytohaemagglutinin kills Jurkat cells, though Jurkat clones can be devised which resist PHA-induced killing.
+The object of the system is that Jurkat cells can react to a signal and their expression can be measured.
+Jurkat cells with elements missing or knocked out can then provide a basis for examining the importance of that element on the expression of interleukin 2.

 History

 The Jurkat cell line (originally called JM) was established in the mid-1970s from the peripheral blood of a 14-year-old boy with T cell leukemia.
 Different derivatives of the Jurkat cell line that have been mutated to lack certain genes can now be obtained from cell culture banks.